Almadam1/Almadam1.github.io/README.md

 Your feedback and contributions are highly appreciated.
 Feel free to suggest improvements or collaborate.

+This website was inspired by Hannah Yan's portfolio

 Thank you for visiting my portfolio!